 “Letters of credit just don’t work, they are a waste of time, you just don’t get paid!”

 Having tracked the individual down, soon after his outburst, and asked for some more details about the underlying transaction and terms of the letter/s of credit in question, the picture became clearer.

-The manufacturer was representing a small – medium sized business, without significant experience in exporting, but in a particular case had been successful in winning a (for them) large contract to supply a piece of machinery to a buyer in China.
-The exporter negotiated payment terms with some funds paid with order, and the balance to be paid against the support of a letter of credit issued by the buyer’s bank in China.
-In essence a reasonable set of payment terms, albeit the letter of credit was unconfirmed by the advising bank in the UK, but this is common practice for Chinese banks to be reluctant to ask UK correspondent banks to add confirmation.
+The manufacturer was representing a small – medium sized business, without significant experience in exporting, but in a particular case had been successful in winning a (for them) large contract to supply a piece of machinery to a buyer in Pakistan.
+The exporter negotiated payment terms with some funds paid with order, and the balance to be paid against the support of a letter of credit issued by the buyer’s bank in Pakistan.
+In essence a reasonable set of payment terms, albeit the letter of credit was unconfirmed by the advising bank in the UK, which can create a degree of uncertainty as to when payment will actually be received by the beneficiary.

 However, the real issue for the UK manufacturer was that the terms and conditions of the letter of credit were not agreed upon or considered from a workability perspective.
 It is not uncommon to encounter this, as so many exporters fail to proactively ask their buyer to ask the issuing bank to initiate a letter of credit in a particular way and even worse, fail to understand the implications of a poorly (and in some cases unworkable) constructed letter of credit.

 A simple template can be downloaded here which will provide a robust guide for exporters to use when they ask for letters of credit during negotiations with their overseas buyers.

 In this particular instance, the letter of credit received by the UK manufacturer required (amongst a number of other documents) the presentation of a certificate issued by the applicant (buyer), confirming that the machine had been received, installed and was in working order.
 There was a further stipulation that this certificate had to be signed by a specifically named member of staff in the applicant’s company.